List of Useful Core Functions To Make Your Keyboard Better

 Do you want to set the default layer, so that it's retained even after you unplug the board?
 If so, this is the function for you.

-To use this, you would use set_single_persistent_default_layer(layer)
+To do this, you would use set_single_persistent_default_layer(layer)

 .
 If you have a name defined for your layer, you can use that instead (such as _QWERTY, _DVORAK or _COLEMAK).